Chronicles of the Residuum: A Decade-Long Journey Through Sound, Story, and the Unexplained.

 The Creative Process: From Visual Art to Sonic Storytelling

 The emotional core of the story—centered on the characters Anku and Unagu—emerged later, inspired by Rob’s experience of becoming a parent.
-“Those anxieties and emotions fed into the story.
-So that's when things took on a deeper resonance and Anku and Unago story.
-Anku and Unago are the main characters in the story.
+“Those anxieties and emotions fed into the story and that's when things took on a deeper resonance.
+Anku and Unagu are the main characters in the story.
 So it's this idea of a guardian and a child trying to survive in a collapsing world and those feelings all came from being a parent,” he shares.

 Embracing Limitations: The Power of Constraints

 The album’s sound was shaped as much by technical limitations as by artistic vision.
 Working on a 12-year-old laptop with only four gigabytes of RAM, Rob was forced to break tracks into sections and stitch them together.
 “The limitations definitely shape things.
 I've always preferred to work with one piece of equipment, whether that's a workstation, a groove box or a computer.
 So I made the decision quite early on to do everything exclusively in the laptop, which was also important because of the sort of sound world that I was imagining for the residuum,” he says.
 “Having certain limitations to narrow things down can actually be very useful.
-And there are lots of examples, I'm sure you can think of lots of examples where artists have been limited by the equipment and the setup that they're working with, but that's been really inspiring at the same time and produced lots of fantastic music from it”.
+And there are lots of examples where artists have been limited by the equipment and the setup that they're working with, but that's been really inspiring at the same time and they've produced lots of fantastic music from it”.

 Literary and Musical Influences: Building a World